 As chinchilla owners or potential future chinchilla owners, I’m sure you all have questions such as if a chinchilla is cuddly or not and if it is possible to socialize a chinchilla in a manner that can make them more comfortable with cuddling in the future.

 I had the same issues when I adopted my first chinchilla from a local breeder and wanted to know how cuddly my chinchilla would be as well.

-I’ve now owned my chinchilla for over a year and here is the insight I can provide you on this topic.
+I have now been raising my chinchilla for the past 5 years and here is what I can tell you on this topic:

 Don’t be overly disappointed by this answer.